saulpw/visidata/docs/README.md

 ## For developers

-VisiData's architecture is converging on an internal design and API, but it is not quite there yet.
-For this reason, we have not created up-to-date developer documentation.
+VisiData's architecture is converging on an internal design and API, but it is not quite there.
+For this reason, we have decided not to release the developer documentation yet.
 We will publish documentation on internals as components become interface complete.

 However, if you wish to expand VisiData so that it can work with a new beloved data format, it is not difficult, and we would love to work with you and provide support and direction.